-24 the approach too easy.
-In Pope's edition "Some of the most shining passages are distinguish'd by commas in the margin," and Warburton also marked what he considered particularly beautiful passages.
-From this it was but a step to collect such passages into anthologies.
+14 collect such passages into anthologies.
 The numerous editions of the collections of Beauties show how popular this method of reading Shakespeare had become by the end of the century.
-This is an obvious method of simplification, but it is only part of the process whereby various partial (and therefore distorted) responses were substituted for the full complex response demanded by a Shakespeare play -- a process that was fatal to criticism./1 There is no need, even if it were possible, to discuss nineteenth century Shakespeare criticism in detail, partly because it is more familiar, partly because -- as Mr. Nichol Smith and Mr. Babcock have helped us to realize -- the foundations of modern Shakespeare criticism were laid in the eighteenth century.
-In the nineteenth century the word "poetry" changed its significance, but preconceptions about "the poetic" /1 A similar fate befell Sterne.
-See Q. D. Leavis, Fiction and the Reading Public, pp. 134-135.
-For the collections of Shakespeare's Beauties I may refer to R. W. Babcock, The Genesis of Shakespeare Idolatry, pp. 115-118.
-The most famous of these anthologies, William Dodd's Beauties of Shakespeare, first published in 1752, not only went through many editions in the eighteenth century, but was frequently reprinted in the nineteenth.
-25 derived from reading Keats (or Tennyson) did not increase understanding of seventeenth century poetry.
-And everything combined to foster that kind of interest in Shakespeare which is represented at certain levels by Mrs. Jameson's Shakespeare's Heroines and Mary Cowden Clarke's Girlhood of Shakespeare's Heroines.
-In so far as the word "romantic" has other than an emotive use, it serves to distinguish individualist qualities as opposed to the social qualities covered by "classical."
-One of the main results of the Romantic Revival was the stressing of "personality" in fiction.
-At the same time, the growth of the popular novel, from Sir Walter Scott and Charlotte Brontë to our own Best Sellers, encouraged an emotional identification of the reader with hero or heroine (we all "have a smack of Hamlet" nowadays)./1 And towards the end of the century the influence of Ibsen was responsible for fresh distortions which can best be studied in The Old Drama and the New.
+This is an obvious method of simplification, but it is only part of the process whereby various partial (and therefore distorted) responses were substituted for the full complex response demanded by a Shakespeare play - a process that was fatal to criticism./1 There is no need, even if it were possible, to discuss nineteenthcentury Shakespeare criticism in detail, partly because it is more familiar, partly because -- as Mr. Nichol Smith and Mr. Babcock have helped us to realize -- the foundations of modern Shakespeare criticism were laid in the eighteenth century.
+In the nineteenth century the word 'poetry' changed its significance, but preconceptions about 'the poetic' derived from reading Keats (or Tennyson) did not increase understanding of seventeenth-century poetry.
+And everything combined to foster that kind of interest in Shakespeare that is represented at certain levels by Mrs. Jameson's Shakespeare's Heroines and Mary Cowden Clarke's Girlhood of Shakespeare's Heroines.
+In so far as the word 'romantic' has other than an emotive use, it serves to distinguish individualist qualities as opposed to the social qualities covered by "classical'.
+One of the main results of the Romantic Revival was the stressing of 'personality' in fiction.
+At the same time, the growth of the popular novel, from Sir Walter Scott and Charlotte Brontë to our own Best Sellers, encouraged an emotional identification of the reader with hero or heroine (we all 'have a smack of Hamlet' nowadays)./2 And towards the end of the century the influence of Ibsen was responsible for fresh distortions which can best be studied in Archer's The Old Drama and the New.
 In Shakespeare criticism from Hazlitt to Dowden we find the same kind of irrelevance.
-Hazlitt is capable of writing of Lady Macbeth, "She is a great bad woman, whom we hate, but whom we fear more than we hate."
-And of the /1 See the letters to popular novelists quoted on p.
-58 of Q. D. Leavis's Fiction and the Reading Public: "Your characters are so human that they live with me as friends," etc. 26 Witches, "They are hags of mischief, obscene panders to iniquity, malicious from their impotence of enjoyment, enamoured of destruction, because they are themselves unreal, abortive, half-existences -- who become sublime from their exemption from all human sympathies and contempt for all human affairs, as Lady Macbeth does by the force of passion!
-Her fault seems to have been an excess of that strong principle of self-interest and family aggrandisement, not amenable to the common feelings of compassion and justice, which is so marked a feature in barbarous nations and times."
+Hazlitt says of Lady Macbeth: She is a great bad woman, whom we hate, but whom we fear more than we hate. /1 For the collections of Shakespeare's Beauties see R. W. Babcock, The Genesis of Shakespeare Idolatry, pp. 115-118.
+The most famous of these anthologies, William Dodd's Beauties of Shakespeare, first published in 1752, not only went through many editions in the eighteenth century, but was frequently reprinted in the nineteenth. /2 See the letters to popular novelists quoted on p.
+58 of Q. D. Leavis's Fiction and the $Reading\ Public$: 'Your characters are so human that they live with me as friends', etc. 15 And of the Witches:

+They are hags of mischief, obscene panders to iniquity, malicious from their impotence of enjoyment, enamoured of destruction, because they are themselves unreal, abortive, half-existences -- who become sublime from their exemption from all human sympathies and contempt for all human affairs, as Lady Macbeth does by the force of passion!
+Her fault seems to have been an excess of that strong principle of self-interest and family aggrandisement, not amenable to the common feelings of compassion and justice, which is so marked a feature in barbarous nations and times.
 What has this to do with Shakespeare?
-And what the lyric outburst which Dowden quotes approvingly in his chapter on Romeo and Juliet?
-"Who does not recall those lovely summer nights, in which the forces of nature seem eager for development, and constrained to remain in drowsy languor? . . .
+And what the lyric outburst that Dowden quotes approvingly in his chapter on Romeo and Juliet?
+Who does not recall those lovely summer nights, in which the forces of nature seem eager for development, and constrained to remain in drowsy languor? . . .
 The nightingale sings in the depths of the woods.
-The flower-cups are half-closed."
+The flower-cups are half-closed.
 And so on.